Theodikes/listchaining/README.md

 ## Methods for iterable JavaScript objects in Python

-The most commonly used methods of Javascript arrays and chaining in Python.
+The most commonly used methods of Javascript arrays and chaining in Python - just import the module!

 ```python
 >>> import jsmethods